CEED/libCEED/doc/sphinx/source/libCEEDapi.md

 Finite element operators are typically defined through weak formulations of partial differential equations that involve integration over a computational mesh.
 The required integrals are computed by splitting them as a sum over the mesh elements, mapping each element to a simple *reference* element (e.g. the unit square) and applying a quadrature rule in reference space.

-This sequence of operations highlights an inherent hierarchical structure present in all finite element operators where the evaluation starts on *global (trial) degrees of freedom (dofs) or nodes on the whole mesh*, restricts to *dofs on subdomains* (groups of elements), then moves to independent *dofs on each element*, transitions to independent *quadrature points* in reference space, performs the integration, and then goes back in reverse order to global (test) degrees of freedom on the whole mesh.
+This sequence of operations highlights an inherent hierarchical structure present in all finite element operators where the evaluation starts on *global (trial) degrees of freedom (DoFs) or nodes on the whole mesh*, restricts to *DoFs on subdomains* (groups of elements), then moves to independent *DoFs on each element*, transitions to independent *quadrature points* in reference space, performs the integration, and then goes back in reverse order to global (test) degrees of freedom on the whole mesh.

 This is illustrated below for the simple case of symmetric linear operator on third order ($Q_3$) scalar continuous ($H^1$) elements, where we use the notions **T-vector**, **L-vector**, **E-vector** and **Q-vector** to represent the sets corresponding to the (true) degrees of freedom on the global mesh, the split local degrees of freedom on the subdomains, the split degrees of freedom on the mesh elements, and the values at quadrature points, respectively.